thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/elements-inline/README.md

 ## Bonus

-1. Add a link in index.html to `recipes.html`
+1. Add a link in index.html to `myrecipes.html` if you created it

 1. Add images for the other recipes.
 Display them smaller at the top of the page and wrap an anchor tag, to href to the recipe below.